 SEE ALSO: 2019 Acura RDX Review

-It’s up against some stiff competition however.
+That’s bad news, because the TLX is up against some serious competition in this segment.
 Leader of the pack is the A4.
 Audi’s MMI system is the most intuitive, and when it’s joined by the digital gauge cluster, it’s a peach.
 The 2021 update adds wireless Apple CarPlay, which is also available in the Bimmer.
 Speaking of, BMW’s iDrive is next on the list: it’s another very in-depth system, though not quite as easy-to-learn as the Audi system.
 Unfortunately, the Merc is saddled with the brand’s last-generation COMAND system.
 If it had the MBUX setup, like the new A-Class, we’d rate it much higher.
-That will have to wait for the next-generation model in a year or two.
+That will have to wait for the next-generation model landing in 2022.